AntonOstman/autoencoder/README.md

 # Autoencoder test

-Playing around with autoencoders to see which gives the best representation
+Playing around with autoencoders to see the descriptive power of the latent space.

 For this simple test case the linear model seems to perform visually best.